MindOwl

 Low self-esteem makes it even tougher to reach out and connect with others.

 Low confidence often leads to feeling isolated.
 Past experiences, like family issues, can affect how worthy you believe you are of friendship and love.
+For the younger ones in the family, resources like programs for troubled youth in Arizona can help them rebuild their self-esteem and form meaningful connections.
 Most people want to meet new individuals who understand and appreciate them.

 Not Feeling Understood